Media Literacy Summit

 Berisha is currently pursuing her PhD at the University of Leicester and was selected for the Fulbright award by the Fulbright Foreign Scholarship Board.
 Her research critically examines how external factors such as social media and the internet are transforming journalism, focusing on changes in news routines and the detrimental effects of fake news on the profession.

-In UNI’s Department of Communication and Media, Berisha is assisting with the Media and Power course on campus.
+In UNI’s Department of Communication and Media, Berisha is assisting with media literacy on campus.
 She is also collaborating with UNI professors Drs.
-Bettina Fabos (emeritus), Christopher Martin and Catherine Palczewski on the final module of their "Media and Power" handbook that concerns media disinformation and the construction of truth.
-The new textbook is a product of UNI's Open Educational Resource initiative, which encourages instructors to develop free textbooks and other pedagogical content licensed with the permission to reuse, adapt and share widely.
-To this end, Berisha is adapting “Media and Power” for a Balkan audience.
+Bettina Fabos (emeritus), Christopher Martin and Catherine Palczewski on the final module of their OER handbook: a product of UNI's Open Educational Resource initiative, which encourages instructors to develop free textbooks and other pedagogical content licensed with the permission to reuse, adapt and share widely.
+To this end, Berisha is adapting the handbook for a Balkan audience.

 Dr. Nikos S. Panagiotou is Professor, School of Journalism and Mass Media Communication, Aristotle University.
 He has been a visiting Professor at APU University, a DAAD Scholar at Deutsche Welle, Chevening Scholar of the Foreign and Commonwealth Office UK, RCAP Scholar from APU University Japan, Scholar to Beijing Foreign Studies University, Scholar at Sabanci University (Turkey), and Scholar of the State of Luxembourg.
 He has been awarded the following scholarships: Chevening Scholar of the Foreign and Commonwealth Office UK, RCAP Scholar from APU University Japan, Scholar to Beijing Foreign Studies University, Scholar of the State of Luxembourg.
 He has an extensive research work which has been funded from Google (DNI Initiative fund).
 He is the initiator and organizer of Thessaloniki International Media Summer Academy.
 He serves as the President of Digital Communication Network Global, Director of the Peace Journalism Lab and oversees the International Center for the Safety of Journalists and Media Professionals.